British Cycling criticised for video showing 'distracted' team coach driving while celebrating win

 > Taxi driver hit cyclist then did factory reset to hide his use of two mobile phones

-A British Cycling spokesperson said: "The team car was travelling on closed roads as a race support vehicle.
+A British Cycling spokesperson told road.cc: "The team car was travelling on closed roads as a race support vehicle.

 "Emma was rightly delighted by a landmark win for a group of promising young women she coaches.